atcol/docker-registry-ui/README.md

 docker-registry-web
 ===================

-A Grails web application for easy private/local Docker Registry integration.
+A web UI for easy private/local Docker Registry integration.
 Allows you to browse, delete and search for images as well as register multiple registries for large installations.

 ## Features